kiaedev/kiae.dev/docs/en/operator-manual/image-builder.md

 ## New Builder

-Like this, let's create a builder that supports the go language
+Like this, let's create a builder that supports the go language.

 ![github](/assets/images/SCR-20221129-wbd.png)

+The `paketo-buildpacks/go` built from [paketo-buildpacks](https://paketo.io/), You can find other languages at the [docs](https://paketo.io/docs/)